AlexMiguel741/AlexMiguel741/README.md

-Here are some ideas to get you started:

-- 🔭 I’m currently working as Sofware Engineer at Leonardo Helicopters
+- 🔭 I’m currently working as Software Engineer at Leonardo Helicopters
 - 🌱 I’m currently learning Java and PySpark and ETL fundamentals
 - 💬 Ask me about experiences or any tech-related stuff.
 - 📫 How to reach me: alexmiguel.francomartinez@gmail.com